Seydou Keita: Dalian Aerbin

 On 7 July 2012, Keita announced he would be leaving Barcelona after four seasons, invoking a clause in his contract allowing him to leave the club even though he still had two years left.
-The following day, he signed a two-and-a-half-year deal with Chinese Super League side Dalian Aerbin FC, being reportedly paid €14 million per year.
+The following day, he signed a two-and-a-half-year deal with Chinese Super League side Dalian Aerbin, being reportedly paid €14 million per year.

 Valencia

-On 30 January 2014, Keita returned to Spain after signing with Valencia CF, with the 34-year-old agreeing to a six-month contract with the option for an additional year.
+On 30 January 2014, Keita returned to Spain after signing with Valencia, with the 34-year-old agreeing to a six-month contract with the option for an additional year.
 He made his debut for the Che on 16 February, replacing Paco Alcácer for the last 20 minutes of a 0–0 away draw against former club Sevilla.
 On 13 March, midway through the first half of an away fixture against PFC Ludogorets Razgrad for the UEFA Europa League, he was sent off for a challenge on Roman Bezjak that resulted in a penalty kick, but his team eventually won it 3–0 and 4–0 on aggregate.

-Keita scored Valencia's fastest-ever goal on 27 March 2014, netting after nine seconds at UD Almería.
+Keita scored Valencia's fastest-ever goal on 27 March 2014, netting after nine seconds at Almería.
 He also had to leave before the end of the first half with an injury, as the hosts came from behind for a 2–2 draw.

 Roma

-On 5 June 2014, Keita signed a one-year contract with Serie A club A.S.
-Roma.
+On 5 June 2014, Keita signed a one-year contract with Serie A club Roma.
 He made his competitive debut in the opening day of the season, against ACF Fiorentina (2–0 win), and scored his first goal on 9 November to help defeat Torino F.C.
 3–0 also at the Stadio Olimpico.

 Keita agreed to a new one-year deal in the 2015 off-season.

 El Jaish

-Keita retired at the age of 37, after one season in the Qatar Stars League with El Jaish SC.
+Keita retired at the age of 37, after one season in the Qatar Stars League with El Jaish.